andreasswaan/DSE-Group-18/README.md

     assert correct_value_cl != calculated_value_cl_1, "CL calculation is wrong"

-UNIT test should be written AT THE SAME time as the function, this will allow the team to test changes before merging to the branch
+UNIT test should be written AT THE SAME time as the function, this will allow the team to test changes before merging to the branch.

+All unit tests that intend to remain in the program should be written using pytest in a separate file.